-The Schilling Holly, also known as Dwarf Yaupon Holly, is a favorite among gardeners.
-It is used as a small hedge, border plant, or foundation plant due to the dense rounded form it maintains.
+The Schilling Holly plant, also known as Dwarf Yaupon Shrub, is a favorite among gardeners.
+Ilex Schilling is used as a small hedge, border plant, or foundation plant due to the dense rounded form it maintains.
 It gives off the impression of being professionally shaped without any formal cutting.

 The Ilex Schilling plant produces medium sized, dark green leaves with a small oval shape that have a reddish cast when plants are young.
 The branches are coated with silvery, gray bark.
 It is not a deciduous holly bush and the evergreen leaves will stay on the plant throughout the year.

 Small white flowers appear in spring on both female and male plants, but are somewhat inconspicuous.
 After the flowers bloom, bright red berries appear on only female plants.
 Birds and other wildlife love the berries in early winter through spring!

 Salt tolerant and drought tolerant once established, the Schilling often forms into a thick, low-maintenance and uniformly green groundcover.
 Perfect for any seaside planting or mass planting

 Fun fact: the Yaupon Holly shrub is native to southeastern North America and can be found growing wild in Florida and neighboring states!
 The green foliage is traditionally used by Native Americans as a drinkable tea which contains more caffeine than coffee.
 Its botanical name is Ilex vomitoria because if drank in too large of a quantity it can induce vomiting.

 How to Plant Holly Plants

 Grow this evergreen holly shrub across the United States in USDA growing zones 6-9.